 At first I found a site here and there which told me what all those things meant in between the < and >.
 With just the basics, I started to rewrite my site.
 I kept the frames and still did a lot wrong.
 I had deprecated tags everywhere.
 The amount of <font> tags was enough to make some throw their hands up in the air in exasperation.
 Not only did I have a lot of deprecated tags, I had tags unclosed.
 I just plain did not get it.

 The main issue causing my headaches was my frames looked bad in Firefox.
 So, I had to find another way of making my pages look and act the same without frames.
 I was introduced to <divs>s and in CSS scrolling.
-The problem with getting rid of the frames was I would have to put the same stuff on all of the pages, making them bigger which is what I didn't want.
+The problem with getting rid of the frames was I would have to put the same stuff on all of the pages, making them bigger, and I did not want that.
 Then I was introduced to Server Side Includes.
 It was a miracle to me.
 I could put all kinds of stuff into one file and have it read by another.
 So slowly I had been altering all of my pages to have SSI.

 After telling someone I use SSI on my site, I was told Perl would do an even better job.
 So now I am learning Perl so it can be the foundation of this site.

-I have Debian Jessie with KDE.
+I have Debian Stretch with KDE and XFCE.
 I use Mozilla Firefox to browse the internet with Google as my preferred search engine.
-I connect with XChat to chat on IRC.
-I used to send instant messages with Trillian, but I now primarily hang out on Twitter.
-I do most of my editing off-line using Notepad++.
+I connect with HexChat to chat on IRC.
+I used to send instant messages with Trillian, but I now hang out on Twitter.
+I do most of my editing off-line using Geany.
+I use LibreOffice office sparingly.
 My favorite off-line computer games are those produced by PopCap Games.

 I like putting together jigsaw puzzles and enjoy playing chess, mahjong, and spades.